-With smart speakers becoming more common in U.S. households (recent estimates put the number of U.S. smart speaker owners at 66.4 million), the potential to apply them to our health may be promising.
+With smart speakers becoming more common in U.S. households (estimates put the number of U.S. smart speaker owners at 66.4 million), the potential to apply them to our health may be promising.

 “There are aspects of having a smart speaker in the home that could be beneficial to many groups of patients,” Angela Sweeney, nurse practitioner at the Aurora Health Center in West Bend, says.
 “For example, individuals with conditions such as diabetes use smart speakers to set reminders for blood sugar checks and to take their insulin.”

 Short of burning the calories or taking the medicine for us, your smart speaker (or the voice assistant in it) could be used for these healthy habits.

 - Setting reminders to take prescribed medication

 - Checking the calorie count on the food choices you’re considering